NSDRA/nsdra-maturity-indicators/08-3ce932c4f9/MI-R1.3-3ce932c4f9-PURITY.md

 If the nanomaterial's purity is reported by the nano toxicity study data or not.

 ### Why should we measure it?
-Amount of the intended substance within a manufactured material â also includes identity and amount of any contaminants.
+Amount of the intended substance within a manufactured material �?? also includes identity and amount of any contaminants.

 ### What must be provided for the measurement?